Rediscovering the Jersey Tomato

 Jersey Tomato Varieties

 The classic old time Jersey Tomatoes were a portfolio of varieties that did well under New Jersey's climatic conditions in a different range of soils and ripening at different times of the season.
 Three of the many old time varieties are highlighted here.
 Two popular Jersey tomato varieties, Ramapo and Rutgers tomatoes were developed at Rutgers NJAES.
 Read about how our project brought back both the Ramapo and Moreton tomatoes (an early season favorite developed by Harris Seeds) which had disappeared from the market.
-New for 2013: we've added KC-146, an old Campbell's processing tomato with incredible flavor.
+KC-146, an old Campbell's processing tomato with incredible flavor has been added to our classic Jersey tomato selection.
 Read about it here.

 Few foods muster as much discrimination in the American palate as the tomato.
 Bland tasting tomatoes have become such a mainstream commodity that they are universally referred to as "cardboard" or "plastic" tomatoes.
 On the other end of that spectrum, the one held in highest regard for its epic taste, has been the Jersey Tomato.

 And while New Jersey farm markets continue to provide consumers with beautiful vine-ripened Jersey Tomatoes, an undercurrent of dialogue is taking place across the State: "The Jersey Tomatoes don't taste like they used to" or "What happened to that old-fashioned tangy flavor?".